myshell-ai/AIlice/README.md

 higher level caller.
 This process can even go all the way to the final user's chat window.
 When new information is added, the caller will reactivate the coder's execution process by passing in the supplementary information.
 It can be seen that this "function" is not a traditional function, but an object that can be called multiple times.
 The high intelligence of LLM makes this interesting property possible.
 You can also see it as **agents strung together by calling relationships, where each agent can create and call more sub-agents, and can also dialogue with its caller to obtain supplementary information or report its progress**.
 In AIlice, we call this computational unit
-**"AProcessor"**.
+**"AProcessor"**(essentially what we referred to as an agent).
 Its code is located in core/AProcessor.py.

 ## Basic Computing Unit: Tai Chi Diagram of LLM and Interpreter
 Next, we will elaborate on the structure inside AProcessor.
 The interior of AProcessor is a multi-round dialogue.
 The "program" that defines the function of AProcessor is a prompt generation mechanism, which generates the prompt for each round of dialogue from the dialogue history.
 The dialogue is one-to-many.
 After the external caller inputs the request, LLM will have multiple rounds of dialogue with the peripheral modules (we call them SYSTEM), LLM outputs function calls in various grammatical forms, and the system calls the peripheral modules to generate results and puts the results in the reply message.
 LLM finally gets the answer and responds to the external caller, ending this call.
 But because the dialogue history is still preserved, the caller can call in again to continue executing more tasks.

 The last part we want to introduce is the parsing module for LLM output.
 In fact, **we regard the output text of LLM as a "script" of semi-natural language and semi-formal language, and use a simple interpreter to execute it**.
 We can use regular expressions to express a carefully designed grammatical structure, parse it into a function call and execute it.
 Under this design, we can design more flexible function call grammar forms, such as a section with a certain fixed title (such as "UPDATE MEMORY"), which can also be directly parsed out and trigger the execution of an action.
 This implicit function call does not need to make LLM aware of its existence, but only needs to make it strictly follow a certain format